 7) They offer sensitive care & genuine love

-A child, who gets consistent love and care from his parents during the developmental stage, grows up with a solid sense of self, free from the fear of abandonment, believing that this world is a safe space and he/she can get what he/she wants.
+Parents of successful kids give consistent love and care during theie developmental stage, so their kids grows up with a solid sense of self, free from the fear of abandonment, believing that this world is a safe space and he/she can get what he/she wants.

 Loved children also enter adulthood with a deep internal sense of security, free from the fear of abandonment.
 With this internal sense of the consistent safety of the world, such a child is free to delay gratification of one kind or another, secure in the knowledge that the opportunity for gratification, like home and parents, is always there, available when needed.– M.Scott Peck, Road Less Travelled